uwasystemhealth/FRACAS_Team1/Deployment/README.md

 A prototype [deployed website](http://54.253.142.8/) using the following deployment tutorial (not always available).

 > <font color="red">**Important note**</font>
 > The following deployment tutorial is concluded based on the demonstration of the project.
-Additional security suggestions are provided as quoted notes in related steps for the prodction deployment.
+Additional security suggestions are provided as quoted notes in related steps for the production deployment.

 Server machine configuration